Did you try running AutoCAD on Google Drive File Stream and ran into issues?

 Cloud solutions bridge the gap between file servers and cloud storage for secure remote access without the need to use a VPN.

 Cloud solutions provide mobile applications for secure mobile file sharing from a web browser or mobile application.

-Cloud solutions se web links to share files and folders with recipients or to receive files and also collaborate on files directly.
+Cloud solutions use web links to share files and folders with recipients or receive files and collaborate on files directly.